ARSHSENGAR/Project_5_Minesweeper_Application/README.md

 ![Screen Shot](https://i.ibb.co/VBpZk8z/Project-5-Minesweeper-Application.png)

-This is my fourth project as an aspiring Full-Stack Developer.
+This is my fifth project as an aspiring Full-Stack Developer.
 I recently stumbled up this relic from our golden days and without a moment's hesitation got myself engaged with restoring this gem, using my recently acquired JavaScript  skill on a Dynamic Minesweeper application.

 ## Built With